DigitalNaut/ts-es6-base-server/README.md

 export default app;
 ```

-*Some files may need to specify TypeScript types in-line to work*
+*Some files may need to specify inline TypeScript types to work in certain functions and variable definitions*

 ## Configure package.json Scripts